Swiss Federal Railways

 Swiss Federal Railways (Schweizerische Bundesbahnen, SBB; (Note: /de-CH/ and /de/.)
 Chemins de fer fédéraux suisses, CFF; (Note: /fr/ and /fr/.)
-Ferrovie federali svizzere, FFS (Note: /it/ and /it/.)) is the national railway company of Switzerland.
+Ferrovie federali svizzere, FFS) (Note: /it/ and /it/.) is the national railway company of Switzerland.

 The company was founded in 1902 and is headquartered in Bern.
 It used to be a government institution, but since 1999 it has been a special stock corporation whose shares are held by the Swiss Confederation and the Swiss cantons.
 It is the largest rail and transport company of Switzerland; it operates on most standard gauge lines of the Swiss railway network.
 It also heavily collaborates with most other transport companies of the country, such as the BLS, one of its main competitors, or Südostbahn (SOB), to provide fully integrated timetables with cyclic schedules.

 SBB was ranked first among national European rail systems in the 2017 European Railway Performance Index for its intensity of use, quality of service, and safety rating.
 While many rail operators in continental Europe have emphasised the building of high-speed rail, SBB has invested in the reliability and quality of service of its conventional rail network, on both national and regional scales.
 In addition to passenger rail, SBB operates cargo and freight rail service through its subsidiary SBB Cargo, and has large real estate holdings in Switzerland.

 Name

 The company is commonly referred to by the initials of its three official names, in German, French and Italian – defined by federal law SR/RS 742.31 (SBBG/LCFF/LFFS) Art.
 2 §1 – either as SBB CFF FFS, or used separately.
 The official English abbreviation is SBB.
 (Note: Although the abbreviation "SFR" is also registered in the commercial register of the canton of Bern, it is never used.)

-While the official Romansh name, Viafiers federalas svizras (VFF), can be found in federal laws and associated documents, as well as Romansh-language media, it is not used by the company itself.
+While the official Romansh name, Viafiers federalas svizras (VFS), can be found in federal laws and associated documents, as well as Romansh-language media, it is not used by the company itself.